Richard E. Byrd: Honors

-Also in 1927 the City of Richmond dedicated the Richard Evelyn Byrd Flying Field, now Richmond International Airport, in Henrico County, Virginia.
+Also in 1927 the city of Richmond, Virginia dedicated the Richard Evelyn Byrd Flying Field, now Richmond International Airport, in Henrico County, Virginia.
 Byrd's Fairchild FC-2W2, NX8006, Stars And Stripes, is on display at the Virginia Aviation Museum located on the north side of the airport, on loan from the National Air and Space Museum in Washington, D.C.

 In 1929, Byrd received the Silver Buffalo Award from the Boy Scouts of America.
 Also in 1929, he received the Langley Gold Medal from the Smithsonian Institution.